Qumulo/docs/supermicro.md

 **Note:** During normal operation, the **Lan B** LED might appear to be lit slightly when the **Disk Activity** LED is on.

-On the back of your Supermicro node, LAN LEDs are located behind the vent holes on the NIC.
+On the back of your node, LAN LEDs are located behind the vent holes on the NIC.
 Each port has one light.
 Network traffic *doesn't* affect the speed of the light's blinking.

 | Color            | Status             | Description      |
 | ---------------- | ------------------ | ---------------- |